michaelfester/docs/docs/reference/security-and-user-data/roles.md

 ![](/docs/reference/security-and-user-data/roles/sheet-view-array-columns.png)

-{% callout type="warning" title="Changing Roles" %} At the moment, you cannot change somebody’s role via the app.
+{% callout type="warning" title="Changing Roles" %} At the moment, you cannot change somebody's role via the app.
 A role can only be changed via the sheet or Data Editor.
 If you show the Roles column in the app somewhere, users will be able to change the value - but this will not affect the backend and you will see the value change back. {% /callout %}

 ## Securing new items